 Preventative maintenance may have never uncovered this, no matter how often it was scheduled.
 Instead, the immediate solution was to set an alert when the power consumption fell below 0.5 kW for 5 minutes so that a staff member could quickly reset the circuit breaker for the A/C unit — avoiding an elevator shutdown.
 The longer-term solution was to replace the A/C unit with a smaller unit.

 It’s a commonplace practice to budget money every month for repair costs but even if you do all your planned preventative maintenance, something will eventually break.
-When it does, unless there’s an operations performance system in place, the root cause will remain a mystery, unscheduled emergencies will continue, and maintenance staff time will continue to be squandered.
+When it does, unless there’s an building monitoring system in place, the root cause will remain a mystery, unscheduled emergencies will continue, and maintenance staff time will continue to be squandered.

 See how Enertiv can bring data-driven maintenance to your building, helping you save time and money.